 If the Holocaust seems like an emotive subject, that’s because it is an emotive subject.

 The Holocaust isn’t the only time Jews had to run away

 You may think, oh, but the Holocaust was the consequence of fascism.
-Fascism is right-wing, and bad.
+Fascism is right-wing and bad.
 No-one could imagine *the left* doing such a thing.

 A million Jews fled the Soviet Union for Israel in the 1990s.
 10% of the British Jewish community is descended from Russian-speaking Jews who escaped a century of communist oppression.
-The left have absolutely persecuted Jews as enthusiastically as the right, even if they weren’t as homicidally inclined or as effective.
-It’s of little comfort when you’ve had your life destroyed and your community displaced to hear, “hey, at least they didn’t try to commit genocide!”
+The left has absolutely persecuted Jews as enthusiastically as the right, even if they weren’t as homicidally inclined or as effective.
+It’s of little comfort when you’ve had your life destroyed and your community displaced to hear, “Hey, at least they didn’t try to commit genocide!”